Khushil-Modi/SJSU/CMPE 260/Final Project/readme.md

 ### Evaluation

-For evaluation, you can play chess with the BestModel.
+For evaluation, you can play connect4 with the BestModel.

 * `play_gui` is Play Game vs BestModel using ASCII character encoding.